Driving along the edges of East Tennessee’s lakes, there are signs that things are not always as they have been.

 Decaying grain silos rise up inexplicably from the water.
 In other places, ancient roads and trails lead down to lakebeds without turning.

-Today’s Tennessee’s river system is essentially a meticulously maintained series of lakes and dams that control the flow of water to the south into Alabama.
+Today, Tennessee’s river system is essentially a meticulously maintained series of lakes and dams that control the flow of water to the South into Alabama.

 But East Tennessee almost had one more lake.
-A fisherman’s paradise located way up in the mountains of the National Park: Cades Cove Lake.
+A fisherman’s paradise located way up in the mountains of the Great Smoky Mountains National Park: Cades Cove Lake.

 How Cades Cove nearly became a lake